aldoaarellano/aldoaarellano.github.io/_projects/1_project.md

 Associated references:

-Arellano, A.A., Kashuk, J.†, Lee, J. †, Young, E.B., Coon, K.L.
+<b>Arellano, A.A.</b>, Kashuk, J.†, Lee, J. †, Young, E.B., Coon, K.L.
 Functional and cross-trophic impacts of bacterial-fungal succession in an aquatic microecosystem. <i>(In prep)</i>

-Arellano, A.A.\*, Prack, J.L.\*, & Coon, K.L.
+<b>Arellano, A.A.</b>\*, Prack, J.L.\*, & Coon, K.L.
 (2025).
 Host-mediated niche construction of bacterial communities in an aquatic micro-ecosystem. <i>In revision at The ISME Journal</i>

-Arellano, A. A., Young, E. B., & Coon, K. L. (2024).
+<b>Arellano, A. A.</b>, Young, E. B., & Coon, K. L. (2024).
 An inquiline mosquito modulates microbial diversity and function in an aquatic microecosystem. <i>Molecular Ecology</i>.

-Arellano, A.A. & Coon K.L.
+<b>Arellano, A.A.</b> & Coon K.L.
 (2022).
 Bacterial communities in carnivorous pitcher plants colonize and persist in inquiline mosquitoes. <i>Animal Microbiome</i>.

+<b>Arellano, A.A.</b>\*, Sommer, A.J.\*, & Coon, K.L.
+(2022).
+Beyond canonical models: Why a broader understanding of Diptera-microbiota interactions is essential for vector-borne disease control.
+Evolutionary ecology.

 \* authors contributed equally<br>
 † undergraduate mentee